 Mahalo to everyone who participated in today’s Tweet chat #bfvllgesupprt.
-You will find posts from the chat listed in status updates on the Facebook page, Village of Support; I created just of this purpose.
-I hope you’ll like the page and share the updates and help keep the dialogue going.
 Everyone who retweeted today helped make my day.
 Your contribution is invaluable.
 Please continue to use the hashtag on Twitter.
 Remember when it comes to support every little thing you do matters.

 Should we teach children to use physical force to fight bullies when comebacks have failed?
 Would you be okay with your child using physical force if he needed to protect himself from harm?
 Are you aware that fighting back does not always stop bullies?
 What will you do if the school suspends your child for protecting himself?
 Would you fight the school’s decision?
 What if you ….